-Once you are fast asleep in the operating room, your hip gets filled with saline.
+Once you are fast asleep in the operating room, your hip is filled with saline.
 Saline helps expand your joint, making it easier for your surgeon to move surgical instruments and better see tissues.
-To be able to see inside of your joint, your surgeon will use a special table that applies traction to separate your thighbone from its socket on the pelvis.
-Your foot gets strapped into a boot that pulls your leg away from your pelvis creating more space in the hip joint for the surgical instruments.
+To be able to see inside your joint, your surgeon will use a special table that applies traction to separate your thighbone from its socket on the pelvis.
+Your foot is strapped into a boot that pulls your leg away from your pelvis, creating more space in the hip joint for the surgical instruments.

 Let's Discuss Your Options.

 The thigh bone is a long bone running from the knee up to the hip, with a ball-shaped head that fits neatly into a socket on the hip (acetabulum) to form the hip joint.
 These bony surfaces are covered by hard cartilage, which should ideally be smooth.
 If there is a defect or flap in the hard cartilage, it can cause your hip to have a painful catch or click and limit the motion of your hip.
 A damaged hard cartilage flap can catch and damage the remaining healthy tissue in your hip.

 If the defect is relatively small, it can sometimes be polished and smoothed out with gentle motion exercises like riding an exercise bike.
 If the hard cartilage damage is severe, surgical intervention may be required to remove unstable flaps of tissue.

 A hip chondroplasty is an arthroscopic procedure to smooth out damaged hard cartilage.
 Once the problematic area is known, a surgical instrument is used to remove the fraying or flapped hard cartilage and smooth down the remaining tissue.
 After this procedure, you are often placed on crutches for a few days and may begin to wean from them as you tolerate.
 Your surgeon will tell your family exactly what your restrictions are after surgery.